Dominican merengue singing star Johnny Ventura dead at 81

-SANTO DOMINGO, July 28 (Reuters) - Legendary Dominican merengue singer Juan de Dios "Johnny" Ventura died on Wednesday, according to his family and officials in the Dominican Republic.
+SANTO DOMINGO (Reuters) - Legendary Dominican merengue singer Juan de Dios “Johnny” Ventura died on Wednesday, according to his family and officials in the Dominican Republic.
 He was 81.

 Ventura died after suffering a heart attack in the city of Santiago, his son Jandy said.